net-architect-cloud/terraform-dns-manager/README.md

 The CI/CD pipeline is disabled by default to prevent failures.
 To enable it:

 1. Configure all required GitHub secrets (see above)
-2. Update your configuration files (zones, backend, etc.)
+2. Update your configuration files (zones, backend in `versions.tf`, etc.)
 3. Edit `.github/workflows/terraform.yml`:
    - Uncomment the `on:` triggers section
    - Remove or comment the `workflow_dispatch:` trigger